andrewankenobi/football_hackathon/README.md

 2. **Grant the Vertex AI User role to the service account associated with the connection:**
    - Run the following command:     ```
      gcloud projects add-iam-policy-binding <your-project-id> --member="serviceAccount:<service-account-email>" --role="roles/aiplatform.user"     ```
    - Replace `<your-project-id>` with your project ID and `<service-account-email>` with the email of the service account created for the connection.
-You can find the service account email in the BigQuery console under the "Connections" tab.
+You can find the service account email in the BigQuery console under the "External connections" tab.

 ## Running Queries and Experiments